About Me

 Dice Roll Comparitor

-My friends often debated DND5e stat generation methods.
-So I just did all of them and calculated some stats on em.
+My friends often discussed DND5e stat generation methods.
+So I just did all of them and calculated some stats on each way of rolling stats.
 To be honest, this was a mistake.
 With multithreading (using my personal, and rather bad, thread management strategy), this took my poor laptop 18 straight hours to calculate.
 The output .csv file is 3 GB.
 I had to download a custom program to even read the file as excel just crashes.
 This project calculates all combinations of dice between d4, d6, d8, d10, d12, and d20 such that no dice type has more than 11 of itself in the set (ie, 2d4 + 10d6 + 3d8 would be tested, but 27d4 would not).
 That's about 12 million dice combinations (or at least that's how many rows were in the CSV).
 Shoulda checked how many combinations before running it, I think.

 Here are some other projects based around generating stats for DND concepts: